 “There are all these cognitive and emotional benefits that we derive every time we spend time by water,” says Wallace J. Nichols, a marine biologist and best-selling author of the Blue Mind.
 “Once you get into it, you realize that it’s chemistry, it’s biology, it’s physiology.
 It’s deeply personal but it’s also strong science.”

-And a special thanks this week to Tom Wade @tomwadephotography for the amazing photos!
+Please Like, Comment, Follow.
+Thanks for reading!
+Special thanks this week to Tom Wade @tomwadephoto for the amazing photos!